What is PCOS?

 Does PCOS mean I have cysts on my ovaries? top

-The term "polycystic ovaries" means that there are lots of tiny cysts, or bumps, inside of the ovaries.
-Some young women with PCOS have these cysts; many others do not.
-Even if you do have them, they are not harmful and do not need to be removed.
+The term “polycystic ovaries” means that there are lots of tiny cysts, or little sacs, on the ovaries.
+Some young women with PCOS have these cysts, but many others do not.
+Even if you have them, they are not harmful and do not need to be removed.

-If you have PCOS, you may be at higher risk for other health problems.
+If you have PCOS, you may be at higher risk of other health problems.
 These include:

 - High cholesterol